decorative image for blog on the devops and updating php

 Final Thoughts

-However, for companies with complex, mission-critical PHP-based applications, upgrading to the latest minor version might not be realistic.
+However, for companies with complex, mission-critical PHP-based applications, updating PHP to the latest minor version might not be realistic.
 Even then, applying full-coverage, automated testing can help to dramatically speed up the deployment process when upgrading.
 Even for teams with monolithic applications, there are ways to make updating PHP a less painful process, but it will take some work to get there.

 The good news is that, no matter where you're at in your DevOps journey, there are companies like Zend that can help.